 Before the start of each shiny new year, how I love sitting down with both my current calendar and my brand new one side by side.
 I like flipping through both, month by month, transferring all the important birthdays, anniversaries and already-booked dates from one to the other.
 For the past four years, those new calendar dates have included my upcoming public speaking events as I continue to take my WomenHeart presentations on the road each year.

-Besides sharing some sobering facts and figures about women’s #1 killer (for example, heart disease kills six times more women each year than breast cancer does, and in fact, more women than all forms of cancer combined), my presentations are mostly facts wrapped up as stories.
+Besides sharing some sobering facts and figures about the very serious diagnosis of heart disease (for example, heart disease kills six times more women each year than breast cancer does, and in fact, more women than all forms of cancer combined), my presentations are mostly facts wrapped up as stories.
 Women in my heart health presentation audiences may think that they’re just listening to my dramatic story of heart attack misdiagnosis and survival, but by the time I get through with them, they’ve also learned about cardiac risk factors, research, anatomy, symptoms, treatments and prevention.
 Research tells us that “storytelling is a vastly powerful tool.”
 And here’s why.
 Continue reading